YolfTypo3/SavLibraryKickstarterExamples/sav_library_example10/Documentation/Changelog/Index.rst

 =======  ===========================================================================
 Version  Changes
 =======  ===========================================================================
-1.0.0    - Extension regenerated with SAV Library Kickstarter 1.0.0.
+9.5.0    - Extension regenerated with SAV Library Kickstarter 9.5.0.
+         - Configuration modified to work with maps2 instead of wec_map.
 0.2.0    - Extension regenerated with SAV Library Kickstarter 0.6.0.
 0.1.0    - Documentation converted to the reStructuredText format.
          - Extension regenerated with SAV Library Kickstarter 0.5.0.